โ“ Frequently Asked Questions

 How can I delete Findings from DefectDojo?

-It’s important to maintain historical records in AppSec work, so generally speaking, we recommend retaining Closed Findings as ‘Inactive’ rather than deleting them outright.
+Generally speaking, we recommend retaining Closed Findings as โ€˜Inactiveโ€™ rather than deleting them outright, as itโ€™s important to maintain historical records in AppSec work.
 Deleting a Finding will remove all notes and metric-tracking from that Finding outright, which can lead to inaccurate reports or an incomplete archive.

 Findings from DefectDojo can be deleted in a few ways:

-• by running a Bulk Delete action on the Findings that you want to delete
+• By running a Bulk Delete action on the Findings that you want to delete

-• by calling DELETE /findings/{id} through the API
+• By calling DELETE /findings/{id} through the API

-• by deleting a parent object, such as a Test, Engagement, Product Type or Product.
+• By deleting a parent object, such as a Test, Engagement, Product Type or Product.

 Reporting and Jira